StevenLiCOF/DSCB_Project_2_Group/day_09/pair.md

 Implement the _guessing game_.
 Computer picks a number between 1 and 100.
 Asks you to guess it.
 You enter a guess, it will tell you if your guess is too high or too low.
-If you guess cirrectly within 6 tries, you win.
+If you guess correctly within 6 tries, you win.
 If you exhaust your 6 guesses without getting the computer's pick, you lose.